benjaminfoo/GoingMedievalModLauncher/readme.md

 <img src="docs/banner.png">

-# Going Medieval - Mod Launcher
+# Going Medieval - Mod Loader & Plugin-API
 This project allows the development and loading of mods for Going Medieval, written in C#.

 The currently supported version is 0.5.28.6.